Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Let's say that's similar.
-So you like stay on in a hypothetical possible tension that may not even ever happen, but we because we entertain it so much, it becomes so real in our mind.
-Yes.
-It's like you paid the price anyway.
+That’s similar—hypothetical tension that may never happen, but we entertain it so much it becomes real in our minds.
+You pay the price anyway.

 00:15:07:02 - 00:15:28:14